-- Children’s Play Area: We love kids!
+- Children’s Play Area.
 Make your market trip a family affair.
 Shop with your young-ones and then relax and play in our kids space.
 We’ll bring the toys!

 People’s Bao: Peter has Chinese steamed edamame buns with tender, slow roasted free range pork or duck.
-Also available – baked taro chips with edamame purée and creme brûlée made with local farms’ eggs and creme.
+Also available are hot Asian soups to enjoy at the market or cold to take home.

 Groff’s Content Farm – Beef: steaks, short ribs, roasts, jerky, ground beef.
 Lamb.
 Most pork cuts.
 Eggs.
 Complete raw meat dog food.
 Tallow soaps.